-In the Brush settings you enable the Auto Mask feature with a checkbox (see screenshot above).
+In the Brush settings, you enable the Auto Mask feature with a checkbox (see screenshot above).
 When checked the Brush gets a third small third circle in the center (image below).
-This is the area Capture One uses for reference regarding the image brightness.
+This is the area Capture One uses for a reference regarding the image brightness.

-In my sample image of man on port head I like to separate the dark person in the foreground from the bright background to enhance the image.
+In my sample image of a man on the port head, I like to separate the dark person in the foreground from the bright background to enhance the image.
 Different settings for Exposure and White Balance are all I need for this task.

-This al works great but when I zoom in or make strong adjustments the transition between the masked and non-masked area is not nice.
+This all works great but when I zoom in or make strong adjustments the transition between the masked and non-masked area is not nice.

 Enter the Refine Mask feature of Capture One Pro 11.
 You find this in the Layers tool, action menu.

-In the before/after stack below you see the what the Refine Mask does to solve this.
+In the before/after stack below you see what the Refine Mask does to solve this.

 And this is the end result, in a before/after stack.
 I intended to maintain the warm glow of the February sun but the cold temperature as well.